 - You are ready to go!

-Please note, that it is also known for the board to be placed 5 feet from the ground and the string 5 feet away from the board (60 inches).
+Please note that you should place the board 5 feet from the ground and position the string 5 feet away from the board (60 inches).
 Again this can depend on your local rules.

 The Hook And Ring Game Rules